balena-io/balena-cli/doc/cli.markdown

 Deploy the release as a draft.
 Draft releases are ignored by the 'track latest' release policy but can be used through release pinning.
 Draft releases can be marked as final through the API.
-Releases as created as final by default unless this option is given.
+Releases are created as final by default unless this option is given.

 #### -e, --emulated